 Restore Factory Defaults.
-If you have exhausted all other options and wish to restore the Gateway to its factory default settings and lose all your settings, click Yes.
+If you wish to restore the Gateway to its factory default settings and lose all your settings, click Yes.

 To begin the restore process, click the Save Settings button to save these changes, or click the Cancel Changes button to undo your changes.